Kusal Mendis: Ups and downs (2018-2020)

-On 25 February 2020, against the West Indies, Mendis scored his second ODI century.
-Along with Avishka Fernando, they made a 239-run partnership for the third wicket, with Sri Lanka eventually making 345/8.
-The West Indies collapsed in the chase and Sri Lanka won the match by 161 runs.
-This was the biggest win in terms of runs against the West Indies by Sri Lanka in ODIs, with Sri Lanka taking an unassailable lead in the series.
+International ban (2021)

 On 28 June 2021, Sri Lanka Cricket (SLC) suspended Mendis, Danushka Gunathilaka and Niroshan Dickwella after they breached the team's bio-secure bubble during Sri Lanka's tour of England.
 All three players were seen in the city centre of Durham, with SLC sending them all back home ahead of the ODI matches.
 In July 2021, following the outcome of the incident, Mendis was suspended from playing in international cricket for one year.
 Sri Lanka Cricket agreed to lift the ban early, rescinding the punishment in January 2022.

+After the ban (2022–2023)

-On 20 February 2022, Mendis scored a match-winning sixth T20I half century against Australia.
+On 20 February 2022, Mendis scored a match-winning sixth T20I half-century against Australia.
 His unbeaten 69 runs helped Sri Lanka to win the match by five wickets, with him being named the player of the match.
 On 23 May 2022, he was hospitalized after leaving the field holding his chest minutes before lunch on the first day of the second Test against Bangladesh.
 The doctors "suspect muscle spasms" as the reason for his discomfort but an ECG test has "come out clear".

 In the Australian Test series in July 2022, Sri Lanka suffered a huge defeat, with the match ending in three days.
 Mendis scored just 3 and 8 runs in the match.
 However, on 9 July 2022, in the second Test, Mendis scored 85 runs in a partnership of 152 with Dimuth Karunaratne.
-On 1 September 2022, against Bangladesh Kusal Mendis scored his 7th T20I half century.
+On 1 September 2022, against Bangladesh Kusal Mendis scored his 7th T20I half-century.
 He scored 60 runs while chasing 183 runs.
-Finally Sri Lanka won the match and Kusal Mendis won player of the match award for his performance.
+Finally, Sri Lanka won the match and Kusal Mendis won the player of the match award for his performance.

 During the 2022 Asia Cup, Mendis played as the opener with Pathum Nissanka and they made match-winning partnerships in the games against Bangladesh, Afghanistan and India.
-Against Bangladesh, Mendis made match-winning knock of 60 runs and Sri Lanka finally chased the target of 183 runs with one wicket.
+Against Bangladesh, Mendis made a match-winning knock of 60 runs and Sri Lanka finally chased the target of 183 runs with one wicket.
 However, Mendis had four clear chances and won by luck.
-On 6 September 2022 against India, Mendis scored his 8th T20I half century.
-He scored 57 runs and put strong 97 run partnership with Pathum Nissanka while chasing 173 runs.
-Finally Sri Lanka won the match by 6 wickets.
+On 6 September 2022 against India, Mendis scored his 8th T20I half-century.
+He scored 57 runs and put up a strong 97-run partnership with Pathum Nissanka while chasing 173 runs.
+Finally, Sri Lanka won the match by 6 wickets.